TheITRx/Graph-API-O365-Reports-to-SQL/README.md

     * User
     * Firewall exceptions

-     \* You can skip this part of you've created your DB already.
+     \* You can skip this part if you've created your DB already.

 * Comment/Uncomment the Create-Table function at the bottom of the script when Creating or after creating the tables (respectively).
 You only need this one time.